Wembley murders officers jailed over ‘shameful’ WhatsApp images

 She said: “Jaffer and Lewis callously and without any regard for our dead girls’ bodies committed, to my mind, a sacrilegious act.

-“We were told …the police officers whose task it was to protect and preserve the crime scene had, in fact, for their own amusement, took selfies, posing for pictures with our dead daughters.
+“We were told … the police officers whose task it was to protect and preserve the crime scene had, in fact, for their own amusement, taken selfies, posing for pictures with our dead daughters.

 “Those police officers felt so safe, so untouchable, they felt they would take photos of our murdered daughters.
 Those officers dehumanised our children.